Adamwest023/JS-Game-EnemyCharacters-4/README.md

 # JS-Game-EnemyCharacters-3

-code base animating a third enemy character using vanilla JavaScript.
+code base animating a fourth enemy character using vanilla JavaScript.

 # About
-This project incorporates Sin and Cosine to give the enemy sprite a random movement on a path.
-Math.Random is used to give both height and width directions variety in each individual sprite.
+This project incorporates Math.random to add a new c and y position to each enemy sprite to create a random movement.

 # Tools
 Used canvas and canvas methods to create a template in which to render our spites on.